 Dry End of the Paper Machine

 The registration fee is $1900.
-This registration fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
+This fee includes tuition, training, materials, refreshment breaks, a certificate and a course banquet dinner.
 Lodging is not included in the registration fee.
-The number of students in the course will be limited in size (to 36) for maximum effectiveness and registrations will be accepted in the order they are received.
-The registration fee should be received no later than two weeks prior to the course starting date.
+The number of students in the course will be limited in size (to 42) for maximum effectiveness and registrations will be accepted in the order they are received.
 The registration fee cannot be refunded.
-Substitute participants can be sent, or the fee can be applied to a course on a later date.
-Registrations can be done by online credit card payment or by check.
-The online registration will only accept registrations up to the maximum number of students allowed.
-To register by online credit card payment, please click here.
-Contact Mari Asanuma (919-335-6087) for availability of space less than one week before the course or to pay by check.
+A substitute participant can be sent for the same course if the initial registered student cannot attend.
+Registrations can be completed online with a credit card, to register, please click here.
+Contact Paula Harrod (919-515-3601) for availability of space less than one week before the course begins or, for other registration questions.

 - The information was detailed and easily understood by both engineers and non-engineers.
 I will definitely suggest the course to others!

 - The experiments that were conducted were very supportive of the lecture component of the class and made a big difference in my level of understanding.